fairDataSociety/blossom/docs/index.markdown

 ### Creating a portable account

 To create a portable account click on the `REGISTER` button.
 In the next screen, first choose the blockchain you want to register the account to.
-At the moment there are only `FDP-Play` and `Görli` blockchains.
+At the moment there are only `FDP-Play`, `Sepolia` and `Görli` blockchains.

 > **_NOTE:_** For FDP-Play option, the fdp-play environment must be running locally.
-Check [its repo](https://github.com/fairDataSociety/fdp-play){:target="\_blank"} for more info
+Check [its repo](https://github.com/fairDataSociety/fdp-play){:target="\_blank"} for more information.

 > **_NOTE:_** You can add a custom blockchain to the list, but in order to register an account there it must have all the required smart contracts deployed.
 Check the [Adding a custom blockchain network](#adding-a-custom-blockchain-network) section for more information.